-One of the most common questions I get from people who are interested in getting into copywriting is, “Great, I’m interested—but when will I start to make money?”
-If this question is on your mind, too, good news: We’ve got your answers in today’s article.
-Read on…
+One of the most common questions i get from people who are interested in getting into copywriting is, “Great, I’m interested—but when will I start to make money?”

 That’s actually the reason that we created our own copywriting training: It’s been hard for people to find good copywriting training, much less a training that’s both affordable and thorough.

 2 Must-Haves to Make Money as a Copywriter